LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/4_MU_RTU_Monitor_Design.md

 # Power_Grid_Simulation_System [ MU-IED-RTU Monitor Flow Design ]

-**Project Design Purpose** : This document provides a detailed overview of the monitoring subsystem inn OT power grid simulation environment, with a focus on the MU-IED-RTU Monitor Flow Design.
-It examines the functions and interactions of Metering Units (MU), Intelligent Electronic Devices (IED), and Remote Terminal Units (RTU) within the state monitoring architecture of a real-world power grid.
+**Project Design Purpose** : This document provides a detailed overview of the monitoring subsystem in an OT Power Grid Simulation Cyber Physical  environment, with focusing on the detail information about MU-IED-RTU Monitor Flow Design.
+It examines the functions and interactions of Metering Units (MU), Intelligent Electronic Devices (IED), and Remote Terminal Units (RTU) within the state monitoring architecture of a real-world energy system.
 The content is organized into three main sections:

-- An introduction to the core functions of MU, IED, and RTU devices, and how they work together to enable real-time monitoring and control of the grid.
+- An introduction to the core functions of MU, IED, and RTU devices, and how they work together to enable real-time monitoring and control of the power grid.
 - A detailed explanation of how these components are digitally replicated within our power grid simulation system.
 - A technical breakdown of the software design, communication architecture, and monitoring workflow that underpin the operation of this digital twin environment.